 - The recipient opens the attachment.
 If needed, the recipient can send an encrypted reply directly from the same page.

 In the end, sending and receiving secure email messages and attachments is not as intuitive or straightforward as it should be without using a third-party resource like Trustifi.
-Sending a secure mail attachment through standard encryption methods incorporated into your preferred email client can be a hassle to set up.
+Sending a secure mail attachment or file through standard encryption methods incorporated into your preferred email client can be a hassle to set up.
 It requires coordination between the sender and recipient prior to the secured email being sent.
 While this type of approach can work for specific needs, it is difficult to incorporate into normal business operations.

-With Trustifi, sending secure mail attachments is simple for both the sender and recipient.
+With Trustifi, sending secure mail attachments and files is simple for both the sender and recipient.
 An added advantage is that the recipient doesn’t have to be a user of Trustifi to access the encrypted email.
 They must simply complete the two-factor authentication process, which gives them access to the content of the email and gives them the option to reply with an encrypted message of their own.
 If you have struggled to send secure attachments in the past, adopt Trustifi for all of your secure email needs.

 - Orman, Hilarie.
 “Introduction: What Is Secure Email?”
 In Encrypted Email: The History and Technology of Message Privacy, edited by Hilarie Orman, 1–7.
 Cham: Springer International Publishing, 2015. https://doi.org/10.1007/978-3-319-21344-6_1.